davidcastells/punxa/README.md

 For the processor, we currently support two 64-bit models :

 - Behavioral Model of a single-cycle execution processor without pipeline
-- Microcoded structural design with an algorithmic Control Unit implementation
+- Microprogrammed structural design with an algorithmic Control Unit implementation

 The single-cycle version suppports full system simulation and proxy-kernel simulation (as in Spike).